Stock events for Summit Midstream Corp. (SMC)

 SMC’s Geographic footprint

-Summit Midstream Corporation operates in five unconventional resource basins within the continental United States, including the Williston Basin (North Dakota), Denver-Julesburg (DJ) Basin (Colorado and Wyoming), Fort Worth Basin (Texas), Piceance Basin (Colorado), and Arkoma Basin (Oklahoma).
-Additionally, SMC has a presence in the Delaware Basin in Texas through its equity investment in Double E Pipeline, LLC.
+Summit Midstream Corporation's operations are strategically located in key unconventional resource basins across the United States, including the Williston Basin (North Dakota), Denver-Julesburg (DJ) Basin (Colorado and Wyoming), Fort Worth Basin (Texas), Piceance Basin (Colorado), and Arkoma Basin (Oklahoma).
+Additionally, SMC holds an equity investment in and operates the Double E Pipeline, which provides natural gas transmission services from the Delaware Basin to the Waha Hub in Texas.

 SMC Corporate Image Assessment